-As a faculty member, I have witnessed firsthand the transformative power of these three short weeks.
+As an alum, I know what this program means to its students.
+It completely changed my life in three weeks and can do the same for you!
 Plan to come with a positive attitude, flexibility, plenty of energy, a willingness to learn, and a healthy sense of humor.
 We love to have fun with music, laugh a lot and work hard at GSA!
 Should you have any questions, please feel free to call the GSA office where there is a very helpful staff ready to answer any and all questions!
 Also, you and your parents should always feel free to contact me directly (at the e-mail address and phone number, both listed earlier in this letter)!
 I look forward to seeing and especially hearing you soon!
-Remember to email me (thomas.frostjr@gmail.com) once you've read this letter!
+Remember to email me (brittcbenningfield@gmail.com) once you've read this letter!